What Are the Best Strategies for Building Employee Loyalty?

 To show that you take company culture seriously, focus on immersing your team in a world built on your core values.
 Company culture must be immersive to produce the intended results.
 Think about how some of your favorite restaurants create an immersive experience for their customers.
 This experience comes from several elements, like music, decorations, and staff members’ personalities.
 These elements work together to immerse the customer in the restaurant’s culture.

 As the business owner, it’s your job to immerse your team in your company culture through physical and non-physical elements.
 Examples of the former might include the layout of your office, wall art, or the available food/beverages.
 It’s the non-physical elements, however, that matter most.
 This includes your management style, internal communication, and the kind of behavior from employees you choose to reward or denounce.

 In summary, you can’t expect employees to follow core values if you do not outwardly exhibit them each day.
 This is another reason to choose your core values very carefully.
 During this process, ask yourself: What can I do to manifest this value through our company culture outwardly?
 Certain parts of you and your team’s day-to-day routine should present the opportunity to display at least one or two core values.

 4. Use Company Culture to Solve Disagreements

 Company culture is supposed to create a positive, motivational, and highly productive work environment.
-Employees must not be concerned about the way things get done or how they will deal with new challenges.
-You can squash these concerns by building company-wide respect, which is yet another significant benefit of strong company culture.
+Employees must not be concerned about how things get done or how they will deal with new challenges.
+You can squash these concerns by building company-wide respect, yet another significant benefit of strong company culture.

 This takes us back to the connection mentioned above between company culture and discipline.
 Employees will come to respect each other (and their superiors) by collectively following the same core values.
 There won’t be any notions of individual employees bringing the rest of the team down or impeding their productivity.
 Both scenarios are prevalent in businesses that lack company culture.
 Many companies choose to strengthen their company culture solely to prevent employees from resenting each other.